aegisbridge/aegisbridge-poc/README.md

   Lives on the source chain.
   - Accepts `lock(amount, recipient)` calls
   - Holds locked ATT
-  - Emits events with `(user, amount, nonce)`
+  - Emits events with `(sender, recipient, amount, nonce)`
-  - In v0.2, also exposes `unlockFromTarget(user, amount, burnNonce)` and tracks a mapping of processed burn nonces to prevent replay
+  - In v0.2, also exposes `unlockFromTarget(recipient, amount, burnNonce)` and tracks a mapping of processed burn nonces to prevent replay
+  - Emits a canonical Aegis message hash via `MessageHashEmitted(msgHash, direction, nonce)` for **LockToMint** flows

 - **`TargetBridge`**
   Lives on the target chain.
   - Mints wATT with `mintFromSource(user, amount, nonce)`
   - Burns wATT with `burnToSource(amount, targetUser)`
   - Tracks `processedNonces[nonce]` to prevent replay on **lock → mint**
   - Emits `BurnToSource` events used to drive **burn → unlock** on the source chain
+  - Emits a canonical Aegis message hash via `MessageHashEmitted(msgHash, direction, nonce)` for **BurnToUnlock** flows

+- **`AegisMessage`**
+  Library that defines the **canonical cross-chain message format** and hashing function for AegisBridge:
+  - `enum Direction { LockToMint, BurnToUnlock }`
+  - `struct Message { srcChainId, dstChainId, srcBridge, dstBridge, token, user, amount, nonce, direction, timestamp }`
+  - `function hash(Message memory m) internal pure returns (bytes32)`

 > **PQC integration (future):**
 > In later versions, cross-chain messages (lock → mint, burn → unlock) would be attested by PQC-signed proofs from relayers / committees, and the bridge contracts would verify those attestations on-chain.
-The current PoC treats the relayer as trusted.
+The current PoC treats the relayer as trusted, but already emits canonical message hashes to make future PQC-aware layers easier to plug in.

 ---